 Figure 1: Drawing Tools Format tab of the Ribbon

-- Within the Drawing Tools Format tab, click the Shape Fill button (highlighted in red within Figure 2).
+- Within the Drawing Tools Format tab, click the right-side portion of the Shape Fill button (highlighted in red within Figure 2).
 This brings up the Shape Fill drop-down gallery, as shown in Figure 2.
 From the Shape Fill drop-down gallery, choose the Picture option highlighted in blue within Figure 2.

 Figure 2: Shape Fill drop-down gallery